Azure/azure-sdk-for-python/sdk/maps/azure-maps-route/README.md

 ### Create and Authenticate the MapsRouteClient

 To create a client object to access the Azure Maps Route API, you will need a **credential** object.
-Azure Maps Route client also support two ways to authenticate.
+Azure Maps Route client also support three ways to authenticate.

 #### 1. Authenticate with a Subscription Key Credential